QuickService user guide

 Disable user

 You can disable any user's access and entitlements and they will no longer have access to QuickService.
-If the user to be disabled has 'Locked Out' status, reset the password first, then select Disable User.
-Users can be reactivated by resetting their password.
+Users can be reactivated with the 'Enable User' button on the user's profile.

 Customers